In A Long-Forgotten Room…

 Jake glances over his shoulder, sees the second Guardian closing quickly.
 He’s caught between them.
-He ducks, dodging a spectral sword.
+He ducks, barely dodging a spectral sword.

-Looking around frantically, he spies Scarlet and Mathos crouched beside Elaine, on the floor nearby.
+Looking around frantically, he spies Scarlet and Mathos crouched beside Elaine on the floor nearby.
 “Scar!”
 He tosses the crown.

 The fierce woman snares the crown with her good hand, then rolls acrobatically to her feet.
-Spins away from one of the Guardians, which appears suddenly in front of her, and then tosses the golden crown back to Hamfrd.
+Spins away from one of the Guardians, which appears suddenly in front of her, and then tosses the golden crown back over to Hamfrd.

 Jake goes to Elaine’s side.
 “Are you okay?”

 “Good,” he says.
 The young cleric takes his offered hand, and together he and Mathos help Elaine to her feet.

 The crown comes sailing through the air, hits the mage in the chest, and clatters to the stone floor.

 Mathos bends down, snatching the crown from the ground just as one of the Guardians appears in front of him.
 He staggers back, still crouching, right into the second Guardian.

 He yelps in shock and pain and lurches forward.
 He manages to flick the crown to Jake before collapsing to the stone floor.
 “My butt!” cries the mage.
 “Oh, Allway!
 I can’t feel my butt!
 And it hurts at the same time.
 How is that even possible?!”